US missile strike on Syria draws Russian fury

 Western nations blamed the Syrian regime for the attack.
 But Russia said it did not believe the Syrian government held any chemical weapons.

 Putin denounced the US action as "aggression against a sovereign state in violation of the norms of international law under a far-fetched pretext."
 He said the strikes "dealt a serious blow to Russian-US relations" and that their aim was to distract from the civilian deaths from coalition airstrikes in Iraq, a statement from his press office said.

+Russian Foreign Minister Sergey Lavrov accused the United States of seeking a pretext for regime change.
+"I am particularly disappointed by the way this damages US-Russia relations," he said, but added that he didn't think it would "lead to an irreversible situation."

+Syrian President Bashar al-Assad said the United States had carried out an "unjust and unabashed assault" against Syria which "shows nothing but short-sightedness, a narrowness of vision and a blindness to political and military realities."

 A statement from Syria's general military command said the strikes caused "extensive material damage" and undermined counterterror operations by the Syrian army.
 The operation "makes the United States of America a partner of ISIS, Nusra Front and other terrorist organizations who -- since the first day of this unjust war on Syria -- have been attacking Syrian army positions and Syrian military bases."